 At the same time, the Green Line in Kentucky was being decimated by private bus competition.
 Kentucky didn't begin restricting competing bus lines until much later than Ohio, so the effects were much more acute.
 The Green Line responded in part by introducing some of its own bus lines and extending other routes with buses.
 They also converted the 6-Rosedale and 7-Latonia routes to electric trolleybuses in 1937 after adding a second overhead wire.
 The main reason for this was to abandon the worn streetcar tracks on these heavy-haul lines, but also to retain entrance to Dixie Terminal, which only allowed electrically powered vehicles to enter the building.
 The 3-Ludlow route was also converted to trolleybuses in 1939, and this would be the last electric conversion on the Kentucky side of the river.
 With the Green Line trying to outcompete other bus lines, buying out competitors and acquiring their vehicles, and with concerns about flood-prone routes that were just as troublesome for trolleybuses as for streetcars, northern Kentucky saw an earlier and more gradual switchover to gasoline and diesel buses than Cincinnati.

 At the time the trolleybuses were being tested out, a new type of modern streetcar was also brought in for evaluation.
-The sleek PCC cars, developed by a committee of street railway company presidents, were intended to modernize streetcar fleets across the country and breathe new life into the systems.
-These new cars were lightweight, quick-accelerating, smooth, comfortable, and saved on electricity and track wear.
+The sleek PCC cars, developed by a committee of street railway company presidents, were intended to modernize streetcar fleets across the country and breathe new life into the systems by using a common interchangeable design.
+These new cars were lightweight, quick-accelerating, smooth, comfortable, and they saved on electricity and track wear.
 Three cars were ordered in 1938 for evaluation, all built to the new PCC specifications, but each from a different car company.
 One was built by Pullman-Standard, another by Brilliner, and a third by the St. Louis Car Company.
 Ultimately, the decision was made to go with the St. Louis cars, and several were ordered in late 1939.
-The second and last order of new PCC cars came in July 1945, only 6 years before the system was abandoned, and the remaining PCC cars were sold to Toronto.
+The second and last order of new PCC cars came in July 1945, only 6 years before the system was abandoned, when the remaining PCC cars were sold to Toronto.
 PCC cars were not operated on the Kentucky lines, which used many old streetcars, even single truck ones, until the very end.

-Despite how well received the PCC streetcars were, there was a big push in the 1940s to make more room for automobiles.
-The streetcars ran down the middle of the roads, and their station platforms were obstacles to traffic flow.
+Despite how well received the PCC streetcars were, the priority in the 1940s was to make more room for automobiles.
+The streetcars ran down the middle of the streets, and their station platforms were considered obstacles to automobile traffic flow.
 While World War II put a halt to some plans to convert lines to trolleybus or motor bus because of rubber tire and gasoline rationing, once the war was over conversion happened swiftly.
 After the war, most of the street railway system was still in use, and there was even some track rehabilitation done in 1946.
-Nonetheless, starting in 1947 there was a big push to convert routes to trolleybuses, and the last few streetcar lines were converted on April 29, 1951.
+Nonetheless, starting in 1947 there was a big push to convert routes to trolleybuses, and the last few streetcar lines were abandoned on April 29, 1951.
 Of those last routes, all were converted to trolleybus except one, Route 78 to Lockland.
 The longest and one of the busiest lines in the system, it was replaced with diesel buses.
 So while that was the last streetcar line closed, it also marked the end of any new trolleybus lines as well.

 Since no rail lines were operating anymore, the street railway company changed its name to the Cincinnati Transit Company.
 The quiet and smooth operation of the trolleybuses couldn't recapture the many people leaving the city and foregoing public transportation however.
 Ridership, which was near its 100 million per year peak even in the late 1940s, was dropping significantly through the 50s.
-Even without having to maintain tracks, the electrical system was seen as a further area to economize, and diesel buses began to replace trolleybus lines.
+Even without the burden of track maintenance, the electrical system was seen as a further area to economize, and diesel buses began to replace trolleybus lines.
 This was a bit more gradual than the retiring of the streetcars, but the end of electrically powered transit in Cincinnati came on June 18, 1965 when Route 61, Cilfton-Ludlow was converted to diesel.
 Several of the coaches in good condition were sold to Dayton, which still operates a fleet of trolleybuses today.